ngduc/ez-react-form/README.md

 [![Screenshot](screenshot-types.png)](https://codesandbox.io/s/l5vxk5o7vq)

-- Render different `form layouts`: Bootstrap 4, Semantic UI, Spectre and more.
+- Render different `form layouts`: Bootstrap 4, Semantic UI, Spectre and more. (including horizontal layout)
 - Compatible with `formik`.
 This is built on top of formik and can be used together with it (for custom fields, etc.)
-- Shorthand syntax `<Field>Label | Placeholder | name</Field>`.
-Inspired by [Styled Component](https://github.com/styled-components/styled-components) literal string for CSS.
+- Support popular and advanced field types.
+- Works well on mobile screens.

 ### 📖 Documentation